andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 # Lab 2: Creating an OAuth 2.0/OIDC compliant Client

 In the second lab we want to build an OAuth2/OIDC client for the resource server we have built in [lab 1](../lab1).
-Therefore you will be provided a complete spring mvc web client application that works together with the resource server of [lab 1](../lab1).
+Therefore, you will be provided a complete spring mvc web client application that works together with the resource server of [lab 1](../lab1).

 See [Spring Security 5 OAuth 2.0 Client reference doc](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2client)